Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/Glossary.md

 project, which you may want to take action to address.
 Examples include calls to Unity APIs that are known to be slow or generate garbage, or suboptimal project settings or asset import settings.

 **Report Item:** A term to refer to both Insights and Issues.
-In Project Auditor's code and API, items are represented by `ProjectIssue` objects.
-A `ProjectIssue` with a valid `DescriptorId` is an Issue.
+In Project Auditor's code and API, items are represented by `ReportItem` objects.
+A `ReportItem` with a valid `DescriptorId` is an Issue.
 One without a valid `DescriptorId` is an Insight.

 **Module:** One of the static analysis tools provided by Project Auditor.
 Project Auditor creates and manages several